deanwampler/Contract4J5/contract4j5/README.txt

 On Windows systems, Unzip the zip file to an appropriate location.

-You will need Java 5, AspectJ 5, Jakarta Commons Jexl 1.0 to use Contract4J5.
-If you build it yourself, you will also need JUnit.
+You will need Java 5, AspectJ 5, Jakarta Commons Jexl 1.0, and Commons Logging (required by Jexl) to use Contract4J5.
+If you build Contract4J yourself, you will also need JUnit.

 You can use the installed "contract4j5.jar" file as is.
 If you want to rebuild Contract4J, use the ant driver script "build.sh" or "build.bat", edit the file